tashrifulkabir34-lang/monte-carlo-stock-simulation/README.md

 A Monte Carlo simulation of future stock price paths for **Nvidia (NVDA)** — the #1 weighted component of the S&P 500 (~7.17%) — using **Geometric Brownian Motion (GBM)**.

-Inspired by the TikTok-format educational breakdown of Monte Carlo methods applied to real-world probability problems.

 ---